NiklasPhabian/ESM263_GIS/docs/assignment/04/HW4_notes.md

 - TOC
 {:toc}

+### Null values for nontaxcode

+When extracting the nonpublic parcels, remember that no value ever equals `NULL`, not even `NULL` itself.
+Therefore, you cannot do `nontaxcode = null`, but have to do `nontaxcode IS NULL`

 ### Creating a mask

 When using the Reclassify tool to create a **mask**, a nice shortcut is to just specify reclassifications for the input values you want to be 1, and force **all** other input values to map to *no data*.
 You can do that by opening the advanced parameters and set *Use no data when no range matches value*